18F/identity-terraform/s3_bucket_block/README.md

 `bucket_prefix` - First substring in S3 bucket name of `$bucket_prefix.$bucket_name.$account_id-$region`
 `bucket_data` - Map of bucket names and their configuration blocks.
-`log_bucket` - Substring for the name of the bucket used for S3 logging.
+`log_bucket` - Full name of the bucket used for S3 logging.
 `region` - AWS Region

 ## Outputs